amietn/vcsi/README.md

                         5)
   -w VCS_WIDTH, --width VCS_WIDTH
-                        width of the generated contact sheet (default: 1500) -g GRID, --grid GRID  display frames on a mxn grid (for example 4x5) (default: 4x4)
+                        width of the generated contact sheet (default: 1500) -g GRID, --grid GRID  display frames on a mxn grid (for example 4x5).
+The special value zero (as in 2x0 or 0x5 or 0x0) is only allowed when combined with --interval or with --manual.
+Zero means that the component should be automatically deduced based on other arguments passed.
+                        (default: 4x4)
   -s NUM_SAMPLES, --num-samples NUM_SAMPLES
                         number of samples (default: None)